mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 ## Certification

-Mission/life-critical projects or those for embedded devices often can only use external libraries that are officially certified (e.g., MISRA).
-This is a huge issue for those companies as those typically are natural users of physical quantities and units library.
+Mission/life-critical projects or those for embedded devices often have to obey the safety norms that care about software for safety-critical systems (e.g., ISO 61508 is a basic functional safety standard applicable to all industries and ISO 26262 for automotive).
+As a result, such companies often forbid third-party tooling that lacks official certification or does not obey all the rules provided by MISRA.
+This is a huge issue as those companies typically are natural users of physical quantities and units libraries.

 ## Complex and complicated